PInCh: Round One Details

 PInCh is a problem-focused funding program designed to accelerate bold ideas that impact health, and foster an ecosystem of innovation within Pittsburgh and western Pennsylvania.

-- Defines the challenging health problem.
+- Defines a challenging health problem.

-- Presents the innovative solution.
+- Presents your team's innovative solution.

 - Introduces the team of problem solvers.